mattermost/docs/source/administration/extended-support-release.rst

 How do I restore a previous Extended Support Release?
 -----------------------------------------------------

-Before you perform an upgrade, please ensure you have done a full back up of your current version.
+Before you perform an upgrade, please ensure you have done a full backup of your current version.
 You can restore the database and previous version if you need to revert an upgrade.
 Please note that previous ESR versions are subject to an end of support date.

 Why is an Extended Support Release supported for 9 months and not longer?
 -------------------------------------------------------------------------

 We chose 9 months because the overhead for maintaining an ESR is high (and becomes higher the longer the support window is).
 If we increase the support window, it decreases how much we can develop the product.
 We specifically chose "ESR" instead of "LTS", since it is not intended to be a multi-year long term support release.
 The 9 months support timeframe will not be extended in any case.

 Can customers pay for extended support?
 ---------------------------------------

-At this point, we are not planning on letting customers pay for extended support, but we are open to discuss options for this.
+At this point, we are not planning on letting customers pay for extended support, but we are open to discussing options for this.
 Please speak to your Customer Success Manager if you have additional requirements for extended support.

 How do we notify customers about new and deprecated Extended Support Releases?
 ------------------------------------------------------------------------------

 For a new upcoming ESR, we send out an email announcement 2 months in advance.
-We also add a reminder on our release announcement, changelog and via a Forum post (`see example <https://forum.mattermost.org/t/upcoming-extended-support-release-updates/8526>`_).
+We also add a reminder on our release announcement, changelog, and via a Forum post (`see example <https://forum.mattermost.org/t/upcoming-extended-support-release-updates/8526>`_).

 For a deprecated ESR, we send out an email announcement 3 months in advance.
 We also add reminders on our release announcements, changelogs, `important upgrade notes <https://docs.mattermost.com/administration/important-upgrade-notes.html>`_, and our `Forum site <https://forum.mattermost.org/>`_.